Industry Insights

 The Shopify Wholesale Channel was a separate, password-protected storefront that Shopify Plus merchants could bolt on to their main store to sell to business buyers.
 It gave you a private B2B shop with its own login, wholesale price lists, and buyer accounts, kept apart from your public retail store.

 If you have landed here looking for where to switch it on, here is the short version: it is gone.
-Shopify retired the standalone Wholesale Channel and folded wholesale into the core platform instead.
+Shopify retired the standalone wholesale channel and folded wholesale into the core platform instead.
 The rest of this guide explains what happened, what took its place, and the fastest way to start selling wholesale today.

 The legacy Shopify Wholesale Channel transitioning to native B2B on Shopify